saheedniyi02/Nigerian-word-spell-checker/README.md

 # Nigerian-word-spell-checker
 A word spell checker for nigerian words,based on Nigerian data.
-The spell checker has knowledge of Nigerian names,places,and words commonly used by nigerians.
+The spell checker has knowledge of Nigerian names,places,words commonly used by nigerians and also normal english words.

 Credits to the code goes to: <a href="http://norvig.com/spell-correct.html">Peter Norvig</a>